AHzCapital/AHzcapital-website/README.md

         <div class="max-w-6xl mx-auto px-4 sm:px-6 lg:px-8">
             <h2 class="text-3xl font-bold text-white mb-6">About Us</h2>
             <p class="text-lg text-gray-300 leading-relaxed">
-                AHzCapital is a leading venture capital firm specializing in transformative technologies.
-We invest with vision in those who build the future of artificial intelligence, blockchain infrastructure, and decentralized systems.
+                AHzCapital is a leading Private venture capital firm specializing in transformative technologies.
+We invest with a long term vision in the future of artificial intelligence, blockchain infrastructure, and decentralized protocols and Layers that will Host the new  world and makke it a better place.
             </p>
         </div>
     </section>